Showing 33 ads

 In relation to the whereabouts of one colored man

-named Benjamin Franklin Colbert, son of
+named BENJAMIN FRANKLIN COLBERT, son of

 Mahardy Colbert, of Chocktaw and Chickasaw